 I always say that there is one perfect person for everybody.
 That does not mean I don’t think you can love multiple people within one lifetime, or even at one time, but I believe that there is one person out there who is the perfect complement to your soul.

-I have been single for a majority of my twenties.
-I went on dates with various men, all who seemed to be different.
+I was single for eight out of the ten years of my twenties.
+I’m still single now, but I’m 30.
+In my twenties, I went on dates with various men, all who seemed to be different.
 What I found is that each of these men had a quality that I liked, but not the whole package.
 And if I found someone who I liked, I was not right for them.

 It truly is a sad and vicious cycle.
 But, it’s also why I hold tight on to my belief that there is one man out there who was made specifically for me, and me specifically for him.
 It’s a majority of the reason that I will always choose years of being alone over settling on a partner.
 I don’t want to adjust my personality to win the heart of the intelligent man or downplay my passion for a guy who can’t handle it.